Ajin120607/Module1/README.md

 Thus the program executed successfully.

-2.# Ex 1:Datatypes-Boolean Expression Evaluation in Python
+## 2.Ex 1:Datatypes-Boolean Expression Evaluation in Python

 ## 🎯 Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.